 In heat stroke, the core body temperature rises to 105 degrees Fahrenheit or greater!
 Remember, normal body temperature is 98.6 degrees Fahrenheit.
 To ward off heat stroke, be sure to wear clothing that allows for easy evaporation.

 Another important factor to take into consideration when avoiding heat stroke is one’s fitness level.

 “Weekend warriors beware!
 Before attempting more intense physical activities in the summer, make sure you are relatively fit and heat-fit,” explains Dr. Sampson.
 “While most people understand what physical fitness requires, heat-fitness is also extremely important to avoid heat disorders.”

 Heat-fitness is the individual’s adaptation to the surrounding temperatures.
 People should allow at least two weeks within a climate to adapt before partaking in intense physical activity.
 This time allows the body to hold onto water and salt more efficiently and increase blood volume so the heart pumps more blood at a lower heart rate.
 Once you've achieved heat-fitness, you will sweat sooner, in greater volume, and over a wider body area, so you stay cooler.

 Lastly, an individual who is doing too much too fast or trying to endure too long can be at risk for a heat illness or eventually, heat stroke.

 “While a winning attitude is always better for the team, on a hot day the never-quit mentality can work against you,” says Dr. Sampson.
-“Even though we are all taught that good athletes endure and push through any physical pain—this mentality may cause you to ignore the warnings of heat stroke.”
+“Even though we are all taught that good athletes endure and push through any physical pain, such as muscle cramps—this mentality may cause you to ignore the warnings of heat stroke.”

 Dr. Sampson strongly advises taking quick action if you or someone with you is suffering from heat stroke.

 “Cool first, transport second," he explains.
 “Send the heat stroke victim to the hospital after cooling.”
 With fast cooling, recovery rates increase.
 In fact, fast cooling can allow victims to walk away with minimal, if any, negative consequences.

 “But remember, the best treatment for any heat illnesses is prevention,” Dr. Sampson explains.
 “Hydration and exercising in the right condition are the key to preventing heat disorders.”